Getting Married in the Park

 Will You and Your Wedding Party Need a Going-to-the-Sun Road Corridor Vehicle Reservation?

 That depends.
-Special Use Permits are considered a “service reservation” under the vehicle reservation system in 2023.
-If your event is in the Going-to-the-Sun Road corridor, you will not need a vehicle reservation.
-If your event is in another area, you will need one.
+Special Use Permits are considered a “service reservation” under the vehicle reservation system in 2024.
+If your event is in the Going-to-the-Sun Road corridor between the Apgar check point and Big Bend, you will not need a separate vehicle reservation.
 Please see the vehicle reservation system webpage for additional details.

 Applying for a Permit